Bugrayenidunya/MovieApp/README.md

 ## Usage

-You need to get your own API KEY from www.themoviedb.org , change your api key with "API_KEY" string where inside ApiConstant.string file.
+You need to get your own API KEY from www.themoviedb.org , change your api key with "YOUR_API_KEY" string where inside ApiConstant.string file.

 ## Requirements
  - iOS 13+